espadrine/succinct-cybernetics/misc/cryptography.md

 - **authentication**: the message was validated by a given entity,
 - **non-repudiation**: the message cannot be un-validated by that entity,
 - **integrity**: the message was not modified by a different entity.

+Unlike a MAC, it does not require a shared secret, just shared public keys.

 It relies on two functions, `sign()` and `verify()`, and a public/private key pair, such that: